 Prior to his death in 1982, Strasberg trained many of the 20th century’s and today’s most legendary actors: James Dean, Ellen Burstyn, Al Pacino, Alec Baldwin, Marilyn Monroe, Julie Harris, Paul Newman, and Dustin Hoffman were all his students.

-Famous Practitioners: Angelina Jolie, Scarlett Johansson, Steve Buscemi
+Famous Practitioners of the Method: Angelina Jolie, Scarlett Johansson, Steve Buscemi

 Stella Adler, another Stanislavsky disciple, rivaled Strasberg’s approach with vehement passion.
 Adler, a strong-willed, notoriously demanding teacher, pushed her students to create convincing moments imaginatively.
 The lessons from her New York City studio have been well chronicled, and her phrases are often quoted.
 Adler insisted that the imagination of the artist could be just as vivid as one’s natural experiences—and much safer, emotionally, to use.
 Adler’s technique encourages actors to develop deep visions and metaphors for the circumstances of their characters.
 These visions would be used as creative nourishment for making convincing artistic choices.